tarwn/lessthandot-hugo/blogs/content/posts/2013-04-04-how-i-prepared-mcse.md

 </p>

 <p style="text-align: justify">
   To prepare myself I went over <a href="http://www.microsoft.com/learning/en/us/course.aspx?id=20467a#fbid=HsP2QW2phvi">course 20467A: Designing Business Intelligence Solutions with Microsoft SQL Server 2012</a>, which is a fascinating read.
-I revisited some chapters about administration for SSRS and SSAS and I dug a bit deeper into SharePoint integration (but let’s face it, I’ll never get that Kerberos authentication thingy).
+I revisited some chapters about administration for SSRS and SSAS and I dug a bit deeper into SharePoint integration (but let's face it, I'll never get that Kerberos authentication thingy).
 </p>

 <p style="text-align: justify">
-  The exam itself wasn’t that easy, but I managed to get through, so now I’m the proud holder of the MCSE – Business Intelligence certification!
+  The exam itself wasn't that easy, but I managed to get through, so now I'm the proud holder of the MCSE – Business Intelligence certification!
 </p>

 <p style="text-align: justify">